odan/odan.github.io/_posts/2020-10-18-slim4-cakephp-validation.md

 With this result you should be able to render the error messages into a twig template.

 But if you implement a RESTful API, you usually don't use a server-side template engine (like Twig).
-In this case I would recommend to throw a validation exception and catch it in a special validation middleware.
+In this case I would recommend to throw a `ValidationException` to catch it in a special `ValidationExceptionMiddleware`.

 For this purpose we add a [selective/validation](https://github.com/selective-php/validation) component to our application.
 Run: